zetteldrive/zetteldrive-frontend/README.md

 ---
 ## Motivation
-To create a no brains zettelkasten app which doesn't require you to store your lifetime of notes on service provider's servers.
+To create a no brains zettelkasten app which doesn't require you to store your "lifetime of notes" on service provider's servers.

 The question that motivated this project was:
-> What will happen to my notes I spent lifetime making if the app shuts down tomorrow?
+> What will happen to my notes (I spent lifetime making) if the app shuts down tomorrow?

 The possible solution is to create an app with frontend only that let you interact with your notes like any traditional note taking/zettelkasten app does.
-All your data is therefore stored on your personal cloud, therefore is available to you in raw format anytime, anywhere.
+All your data is therefore stored on your personal cloud, and is available to you in raw format anytime, anywhere.

 ## What is Zettelkasten, btw?
 Zettelkasten sounds like a complicated German philosophical concept but it simply means “box of notes.”
 Zettelkasten is a system to manage our knowledge in form of interconnected notes.